MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 For more information, see [Authentication and Credential Types](../administration/users-credential-types.md).

+> [!IMPORTANT]
+> Microsoft recommends that you use the most secure authentication flow available.
+The NavUserPassword authentication flow requires a very high degree of trust in the application, and carries risks that are not present in other flows.
+You should only use this flow when other more secure flows, such as Microsoft Entra ID or Windows, aren't viable.

 ## Server security

 [!INCLUDE[server](../developer/includes/server.md)] handles communication between clients and databases, controlling authentication, event logging, scheduled tasks, reporting, and more.
 The following articles explain how to improve the security of [!INCLUDE[server](../developer/includes/server.md)] instances.